Frostburg State University cancels in-person classes, again, as virus surges through western Maryland

 Sixty cases of the virus were reported on and around campus during the last two weeks of October, data from the university show.
 The university said last Wednesday that 26 students were in isolation.

-Classrooms will shutter but the school’s residence halls will remain open, officials said in an email sent to students.
+Classrooms will shutter, but the school’s residence halls will remain open, officials said in an email sent to students.
 Fewer than 1,150 students moved into the dorms this semester; 400 students are living in a public-private apartment complex on the grounds.

 Campus dining will provide to-go meals through the end of the semester on Nov.
 24, officials said.

-Health officials in Allegany County reported 89 new cases of the virus on Wednesday, pushing the county’s caseload to 1,245.
-The county’s case rate stood at more than 66 per 100,000 people on Tuesday, the highest in Maryland, the health department said on its Facebook page.
+Health officials in Allegany County reported 89 new cases of the virus Wednesday, pushing the county’s caseload to 1,245.
+The county’s case rate stood at more than 66 per 100,000 people Tuesday, the highest in Maryland, the health department said on its Facebook page.

 The region on Wednesday opened a free, drive-through testing clinic at the Allegany County Fairgrounds for children and adults.
 The clinic will operate three times a week, officials said.